Mimikatz and Credential Dumping: Tactics, Tradecraft, and Early Warning Signs

 The tool harvests NTLM hashes and Kerberos tickets directly from LSASS memory, avoiding disk artifacts that trigger antivirus alerts.
 This memory-resident approach maintains stealth while extracting credentials.
 Golden and Silver Ticket forgery takes persistence further: attackers maintain network access without valid credentials, surviving password resets and account lockouts that would normally end a breach.

 Pass-the-hash and pass-the-ticket techniques enable lateral movement without knowing actual passwords.
 Attackers reuse captured credentials to expand network access while appearing as legitimate users.
-Certificate extraction from Windows stores provides the final persistence layer, enabling service impersonation and encrypted communications that ransomware operators and nation-state actors exploit for long-term campaigns.
+Certificate extraction from Windows stores provides the final persistence layer, enabling ransomware operators and nation-state actors to exploit service impersonation and encrypted communications for long-term campaigns.

 Traditional detection methods fail against credential dumping tools because attackers systematically exploit every blind spot in signature-based security controls through constant adaptation and evasion.